harryfrzz/semantic-codebase-search/README.md

 # Semantic Codebase Search

-A simple tool for semantic code search using local AI models and embeddings.
+A simple tool for semantic code search using gpt-oss and embeddings.

 ## Tech Stack
 - **Python** (core logic)